Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 How to Adjust Bobbin Tension

-Unless you know what you’re doing, adjust the bobbin tension as the last resort.
+Unless you know what you’re doing, adjust the bobbin tension as a last resort.
 Most sewing machine tension problems are related to the top thread or one of the other possible errors described above.

 How to Adjust Bobbin Tension on a Brother Sewing Machine